jrson83/deno-lume-preact-example/README.md

 There are multiple open issues on [deno #13288](https://github.com/denoland/deno/issues/13288) and also [ESBuild #334](https://github.com/evanw/esbuild/issues/334) regarding JSX auto-import support.

-One way I found out how to enable auto-import in lumen:
+One way I found out how to enable auto-import in lume:

 We create `preact-shim.ts`: